wangchengyu/lame_canbuild_in_macos_10.14/README.md

 ## Why this repo?

-I have delete one line in file "include/libmp3lame.sym", remove --> lame_init_old I did not know why, but it works.
+I have delete one line in file "include/libmp3lame.sym", remove --> lame_init_old.
+I did not know why, but it works.

 I got this solution from here : https://www.shshaoxia.com/2020/12/17/libmp3lame-lame-init-old/

 ## How to build it?

 clone this repo, and ...

 ```
 $ ./configure
 $ make & make install